Vitalii1307/git.course/readme.md

  Git and GitHub course

-I see this course and than was some changes
+I see this course and than was some changes!!!!!!!!!!